-- Then add the Black Sage Honey Brown Butter.
+- Then add the Salted Honey Brown Butter.
 You can add the butter now or at the end.
 It doesn’t matter.

 - Cook the jalea mixture until you get a thick consistency like a yogurt, stirring constantly to avoid sticking to the pan.
 Or use the traditional method of checking the back of a wooden spoon if you can make a line with your finger.

 - Serve in small individual dishes or a large serving bowl.
 Garnish with toasted coconut flakes and a sprinkle of nutmeg.